Welcome to the Swim Across America - Denver Open Water Swim.

 A person may elect to swim alone, or be part of a team.
 Many colleges, high schools, and college alumni will form teams, or teams may be formed in honor or memory of a loved one.
 All teams are inspirational and rewarding for all of us involved with Swim Across America.

 Swimmers will be asked to kickstart your fundraising and let your supporters know you are personally committed to the mission of SAA.
 The registration self-donation is a 100% tax deductible donation that will be will be credited towards each swimmer's fundraising minimum.
 The minimum self-donation amount will change as follows:

-Participants ages 12 and under who would like to sign up for the 1 mile or 5K swims are required to obtain a letter from their personal accredited coach (USA Swimming, ASCA, etc) verifying the swimmer is capable of swimming the chosen distance in open water.
+Participants ages 12 and under who would like to sign up for the 1 mile or 2 mile swims are required to obtain a letter from their personal accredited coach (USA Swimming, ASCA, etc) verifying the swimmer is capable of swimming the chosen distance in open water.
 There's also the option to attend a Swim Across America qualifying swim that will be held in July and August.
 Please email Jessica to sign up or for more information.

 All swimmers and volunteers must complete the waiver found here.
 Please bring it with you to the event and provide at check in.

 Every swimmer must wear the SAA colored cap given to them at the registration for their designated event.
 You may not switch caps for a different color, for safety purposes.

 Water temperatures can vary.
 Please read our full wetsuit policy and tips on our Policies Page.

 Online Purchase: Orca is offering a 15% discount on all Orca wetsuits with code SAAPARTICIPANT15.

 For the safety of everyone at the event, face masks will be mandatory.